alimcodescalers/G8_testing/docs/test_cases/functional/5_cloudspace_limits_test/5_cloudspace_limits_test.md

 ### Prerequisites
 - Have a G8 run the latest version of OpenvCloud
-- Have admin rights as a user
+- Have admin access to one of the physical compute nodes

 ### Test case description
 - Create an account